-Steam Sale dates are a guarded secret, but they always seem to slip out before the sales actually happen.
-Valve tries to keep the precise details of its Steam sales quiet.
+Steam Sale start dates are a guarded secret at Valve, but they always seem to slip out before the sales actually happen.
 Information is shared with developers and partners, but if customers knew exactly when a sale was going to drop, many would simply wait for the discounts.

 Fortunately Steam sales happen fairly consistently across the year, and there seem to be more of them all the time, including snap sales and publisher bundles.
+Even during this turbulent year of COVID-19, sale season seems to be full Steam ahead.
 The seasonal sales offer the broadest, deepest price cuts of the lot, and they tend to occur during Spring, Summer, Autumn and Winter.
 Read on for more information on when Steam sales tend to occur, and how long you can expect them to last.

 When is the next Steam sale?

 When do Steam sales usually happen?

 Steam sales occur at regular times of the year.
-By looking back at Steam sale dates from the last few years we can extrapolate and predict the dates of each Steam sale in 2018 and beyond.
+By looking back at Steam sale dates from the last few years we can guess approximate dates for 2020.

 Steam Summer Sale 2020: June 25 - July 9